-Fatal Error codes display on the instrument control panel LCD display when a situation arises that requires attention that is significant enough to stop a read in progress.
+The SoftMax Pro Software displays error codes when a situation arises that requires attention.
+Any read in progress will stop.
+Warning messages do not stop a read but are logged in the error buffer.
 Warning messages indicate a situation that requires attention but is not sufficient to stop or prevent a read.
-These messages are logged in the error buffer.
-Examples of situations that might cause warning messages are low memory, entries out of range, or operations that could result in loss of data.
+Examples of situations that might cause warning messages are low memory, entries being out of range, or operations that could result in loss of data.
 These messages are generally self-explanatory.
 For assistance regarding warning messages, contact your local Molecular Devices representative.